-Duke Divinity School officially offers two dual-degree programs:
+Duke Divinity supports and encourages interdisciplinary study, which includes the pursuit of dual-degree programs.
+The Divinity School officially offers two dual-degree programs:

 - Master of Divinity/Master of Social Work (M.Div./M.S.W.) with the UNC-Chapel Hill School of Social Work

 - Master of Theological Studies/Juris Doctor (M.T.S./J.D.) with the Duke School of Law.

 Those interested in dual-degree programs are required to pursue admission to each school independently, and upon successful admission to both programs, are enrolled as dual-degree students.